durd/linux-tacacs/README.md

 # TACACS login for Linux servers

 This documentation is only for Debian and related distros, for example Ubuntu.
-It is written from view of an Ubuntu 20.04 Focal Fossa.
+It is written from the view of an Ubuntu 20.04 Focal Fossa.

 ## The problems